chainstack/docs/docs/ipfs-storage.md

     content: subgraph graph query graphql indexing data
 ---

-# IPFS
+# IPFS Storage

 ::: tip Information

 This is a closed beta.
-If you want to participate, contact *support@chainstack.com*
+If you want to participate, contact *support@chainstack.com*.

 :::

 ## Introduction